 Of the new Obamacare health insurance plans, only Silver Plans come in CSR versions.
 Bronze, Gold, and Platinum plans do not have cost-sharing reduction versions.

 There are three different levels of Silver-CSR Plans.
-All are dependent on income eligibility.
+All depend on income eligibility.
 As the table below demonstrates, the lower the enrollee’s income, the higher the cost-sharing reductions the enrollee will receive.

 |Portion of medical expenses typically paid by the health plan (i.e. actuarial value)||94%||87%||73%||70%|